 The Problems in the Esophagus

 Your esophagus is the area of your body that transports food from your mouth to your stomach.
 It's filled with little muscles, and extremely sensitive to change.
-That's why taking my anxiety test is so important - to see how much anxiety may be affecting your esophagus.

 While anxiety and stress really can lead to very distinct esophagus issues, what's interesting is that not all of the esophagus problems are physical.
 Some of them are perceptions based on the way that your brain translates information.